 So I know it’s been almost a year since my big Scotland trip, but I’ve been asked a lot recently about the ultimate Scotland road trip.
+So much preparation goes into planning a road trip, that I just thought it would make a lot of sense to let you guys know a few tips and tricks.
+From doing through research into something like family hotels glasgow to help locate the right accommodation, to planning activities to take part in and sights to see, it all adds up to create the best road trip experience in Scotland (or anywhere for that matter).
+As long as you plan ahead, that’s what will make all the difference.
 So I thought I would pull together all my posts and put everything in one place so if you are planning a trip to Scotland then this is all you will need!
 And trust me, everyone needs a Scotland road trip in their life – it was one of the best holidays I’ve ever been on!

 So what was the route?
 Well essentially we did a big circle around Scotland, starting on the left, heading up the coast, turning across and cutting diagonally down the middle to the bottom.
 You can see it all plotted out on the handy map below.